 The KISS IDE highlights parts of a program to make it easier to read.
 (By default, the KISS IDE colors your code and adds line numbers.)

 '''

-File: main.c

 Includes in purple

-#include <kipr/botball.h>

-int main()

 Comments in green

-//commenting for the flow of code

 Text strings appear in red

-printf("Hello World\n");

-return 0;

 Keywords appear in blue

 '''

 Print Your Name

 Description: Write a program for the KIPR Wombat that prints your name.